gvituri/gvituri/README.md

 <br>

-## Here are some free courses I have already taken, if you are looking to start learning programming:
+## Here are some free courses I have already taken, if you are looking to start learning:

 >- **\[Microsoft]\[C#]** [C# First Steps]([MicrosoftFirsSteps]);
 >- **\[Microsoft]\[C#]** [C# Data]([MicrosoftData]);